Matt-McConway/github101_Xero-Workshop/Notes.md

 * Add to staged area
 * Make sure you add a description
 * Then commit it
 *

 ### Using CLI

 * git status  - shows that working tree is clean (if it is clean, or lists changes otherwise)
 * git add . (to add everything) or git add --all  or git add *
-* git status (then shows changes that will be commited, so it is in green rather than red)
+* git status (then shows changes that will be committed, so it is in green rather than red)
 * git commit -m "Commit message"
 *

-Once the file(s) have been commited, you then need to
+Once the file(s) have been committed, you then need to